- An enjoyable way to build your professional network and hone your networking skills.

 - Members agree to be matched for 6 one-to-one meetings each year and further agree to help facilitate their meetings on a timely basis.

 - Members must be willing to provide a complete online profile.

 - Members agree to report to NSBA if they AREN’T able to have their network coffee/lunch during the assigned window.

 - Members may ask to be placed on hiatus status and will not be matched during that time.

 - Dues are $10, whether a member joins one group or both.

 How it Works:

 - Membership is open for both groups - Omaha and Lincoln.

 - Matches are randomly generated using software.
 Lawyers are not matched based on practice area or other factors.

 - NSBA will match members one-to-one.
 NSBA will create the match, email the two attorneys, and it will be up to them to arrange to meet.
-Match notices will go out around the first day of odd-numbered months.
-Members will meet during the next 60 days.
+Match notices go out around the first day of odd-numbered months.
+Members meet during the next 60 days.

 Contact Lorrie Benson at NSBA with questions.